5 Things I Wish I Would Have Known as a Rookie Painter

-Nick Slavik has been in the painting industry since he before he graduated from middle school.
-That’s not a typo.
-He started working for his dad’s painting company at the young age of eleven years old.
-Nick started his own painting company fourteen years later, and has been active in the trade ever since, learning a lot along the way.
-We talked with Nick to find out five things he wishes he would have known before making painting his career of choice.
+Nick Slavik has worked in the painting industry since middle school.
+You read that right.
+He started with his dad’s painting company as an 11-year-old before founding his own firm fourteen years later.
+Slavik has been active in the trade ever since, learning a lot along the way.
+We talked with Slavik to find out five things he wishes he would have known before making painting his career of choice.

-For some, working as a painter might seem like a back-up plan for your back-up plan, something you fall into rather than actively plan as a career path.
-Nick understands this point of view, and when he was younger he saw the job as an inevitability simply because it was what his dad did.
-Now, he realizes that he just was not seeing the full potential of a career as a painter.
+For some, commercial painting might seem like a back-up plan for your back-up plan, something you fall into rather than set out to do.
+Slavik understands this point of view.
+When he was younger, he saw the job as inevitable simply because that’s what his dad did.
+Now he realizes he didn’t grasp the full potential of a career as a painter.

-On your first day on the jobsite, there’s a fairly good chance you will run into someone who, well, doesn’t smile a whole lot.
+On your first day on the jobsite, there’s a good chance you’ll run into someone who, well, doesn’t smile a whole lot.

-“Most of my father’s generation of contractor’s are beaten up and grumpy,” said Nick.
+“Most of my father’s generation of contractors are beaten up and grumpy,” says Slavik.
 “You’d look at them and think, why would I ever do that?”

-From Nick’s perspective, being a painter is what you make of it.
-If you spend all your time wishing you were somewhere else instead of engaging with your work, neglect taking care of your body, and put off investing in quality safety equipment (more on that below), the years as a painter will begin take their toll.
-But it does not have to be that way.
-In fact, Nick would argue that being a painter can be just as exciting as a job in the tech industry.
+From Slavik’s perspective, being a painter is what you make of it.
+If you spend all your time wishing you were somewhere else, never take care of your body, and put off investing in quality safety equipment (more on that below), your years as a painter will begin take their toll.
+But it doesn’t have to be that way.
+Slavik argues that being a painter can be just as exciting as a job in the tech industry.

-Nick never had any formal training as a painter.
-He learned on the job through years practice and always trying new things.
+Slavik never received any formal training as a painter.
+He learned on the job through years of practice and always trying new things.
 This has led him to believe in a principle of constant improvement.

-“You’re doing a job in a certain way now, but how could you make it better?” said Nick.
+“You’re doing a job in a certain way now, but how could you make it better?” he says.
 “How could you make it faster?
 How can you serve your client better?”

 You are not going to have all of the answers, especially just as you are starting out.
 Do not be afraid to experiment at least a little, especially early on.
 If you make mistakes, learn from them.
 If you have successes, learn from those too.

-“Fifty years down the road, that stuff will pay dividends, especially if you get a good pair of knee pads,” Nick said.
+“Fifty years down the road, that stuff will pay dividends, especially if you get a good pair of knee pads,” Slavik says.
 “Honestly, the knees are the first thing to go with tradespeople.
 You buy yourselves an extra two decades of work with a good pair of knee pads.”

-Here are the four things that Nick thinks rookie painters should invest in at the beginning of their career:
+Here are the four things Slavik thinks rookie painters should invest in:

 - A good pair of work gloves.

-Sometimes the construction trades can be a strangely competitive world, where pros treat the things they have learned over the course of their careers like closely guarded secrets.
-Nick is not a fan of that mentality, at least not anymore.
+Sometimes the construction trades can be a strangely competitive world, where pros treat the things they have learned over the course of their careers like closely-guarded secrets.
+Slavik is no longer a fan of that mentality.

-“Do what I didn’t — and what almost no other painter did — and reach out to other painters and start collaborating with them,” he said.
+“Do what I didn’t — and what almost no other painter did — and reach out to other painters and start collaborating with them,” he says.
 “In the early years of my career, I thought all other painters were my sworn enemy.
 Turns out, I reached out to a few of them and now we openly shared our processes, our systems, our pricing… we collaborate.
 That’s been the biggest growth for me personally and professionally.

-In the age of social media, there are plenty of places you can go to become part of a community.
-Reach out to your fellow painters both online and in person, and be open to the idea of working with people instead of against them.
+In the age of social media, there are plenty of places to go to become part of a community.
+Reach out to your fellow painters online and in person, and be open to working with people instead of against them.

-Nick Slavik is the owner of Nick Slavik Painting and Restoration Co. in New Prague, Minnesota.
-He has more than 25 years experience as a professional painter, has served his country through two tours of duty in the Middle East, is a contributor to “This Old House,” and produces a weekly Facebook show called “Ask A Painter.”
+Nick Slavik is the owner of Nick Slavik Painting and Restoration Co. in New Prague, Minn.
+He has more than 25 years experience as a professional painter and served his country through two tours of duty in the Middle East.
+He is a contributor to “This Old House,” and produces a weekly Facebook show called “Ask A Painter.”